rybkady/HAILO-YOLO-INFERENCE-for-RPi5/README.md

   - Docker installed

 - **Registered account in HAILO Developers Zone** If you don't have it yet.
-- **Hailo Software Suite 2025-04 Docker image** installed and run on PC (Downloaded from HAILO Developers Zone, see official installation guide)
+- **Hailo Software Suite 2025-04 Docker image** installed and run on PC.
+Download it from HAILO Developers Zone, see official installation guide next to download link

 - **Python 3.9+** on Raspberry Pi (tested with 3.11)